MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-Prison/instructions.md

 12. Show the dates of birth and prison IDs of all prisoners born in 1999.

-13. Display details for all the prisoners who are bald and have amber eyes.
+13. Display details for all the prisoners who are bald and have grey eyes.

 ## Data dictionary